 - Healthcare professional refers to anyone involved in your health such as doctor, GP, nurse specialist, psychologist, or social worker.

-Our new (2018) 'Moving Forward' booklet has comprehensive information for teens and young people with epilepsy and can be dowloaded here.
+Our 'Moving Forward' booklet has comprehensive information for teens and young people with epilepsy and can be dowloaded here.